mhinz/brew-go/README.md

 was needed for building, and links the binary to `/usr/local/bin/*`.
 All in one go.

+The gem was inspired by [this blog post](https://blog.filippo.io/cleaning-up-my-gopath-with-homebrew).

 ## Installation

     $ gem install brew-go